denten-books/plain-text/2-device.md

 The Turing machine mediates in the metaphoric transference from intrinsic "hard" states to their extrinsic "soft" representations.
-Like its predecessors it reflects a concern with the grammar of that transformation, and ultimately with the mechanisms of exacting obedience: fully deterministic systems that are nevertheless capable of transgressing their formal constraints.
+Like its predecessors it concerns the grammar of that transformation, and ultimately with the mechanisms of exacting obedience: fully deterministic systems that are nevertheless capable of transgressing their formal constraints.
 "How can the rules of operation of the machine change?"
 Turing asks later, in his "Computing Machinery and Intelligence" [@turing_computing_1950].
 What begins as a blueprint for a computing machine in the 1930s by 1950s matures into a conversation between a poet and her critic; into the possibility of an